Creating a Rental Property LLC in Massachusetts

 Step 3: File your Certificate of Organization

-Filing a Certificate of Organization with the Massachusetts Secretary of the Commonwealth is essential to formally establish your LLC.
+Filing a Massachusetts certificate of organization with the Massachusetts Secretary of the Commonwealth is essential to formally establish your LLC.
 This document requires a filing fee and must include information such as the LLC’s name, the principal office address, the name and address of the resident agent, and the names of the LLC’s managers if it’s manager-managed.
 This filing can typically be completed online or via mail and is a critical step in legally registering and defining your business within the state.

 Step 4: Create an operating agreement